adam2392/spes_analysis/README.rst

-sickkids Dataset
+SPES JHU Dataset
 ----------------
 * Version=v1.0.0

-For analysis of sickkids dataset
+For analysis of SPES JHU dataset
 This repo will be used as a light-weight script to be used to convert files from the SickKids dataset into the BIDS-compliant layout with BrainVision data format (`.vhdr`, `.vmrk`, `.eeg`).